This 5 week program typically runs from the third week in May through the third week in June.

 Neuroscience Methods in Prague, Czech Republic: This is a short course on neuroscience methods at the Institute of Experimental Medicine at the Academy of Sciences of the Czech Republic.
 The course will use research in the auditory system to illustrate these general neuroscience methods.
 Laboratory visits and demos will introduce evoked potential recordings, extracellular recording in vivo, patch clamp recording in brain slices, neuroanatomy methods, two photon calcium imaging in cortex in vivo, prepulse inhibition behavior, acoustic startle, operant conditioning, anesthesia and surgery, acoustic measurements and signals, and audiological examination methods in humans.
 All students in the Neurobiology of Hearing class are expected to attend.
 Other students are encouraged to attend if interested in laboratory research.
 This is a 5 day, 4 night trip to Prague where the students will have two days of instructions and ample time to tour the city.
 Housing in Prague will be arranged only for students participating in the course.

-Enrollment in the Neuroscience Methods course is limited to 30 students in 2017.
+Enrollment in the Neuroscience Methods course is typically limited to 30 students.

 The University of Salamanca offers dormitory accommodations with a meal plan.
 There will be many opportunities for socializing with Spanish students as the University of Salamanca will be in session during the program.
 In addition, UConn students will interact with the Ph.D. students in the Institute for Neuroscience who will act as hosts and guides.